Wise announces plans to go public via direct listing – TechCrunch

 With Wise, users first upload money to their Wise account using a bank transfer or a debit card.
 They can then send money in another currency to a recipient’s bank account.
 The company tries to be as transparent and upfront as possible when it comes to fixed and variable fees.

-Originally founded in 2011, Wise has grown quite a lot as its revenue grew from $422 million to $586 million in its most recent financial year (from £303 million to £421 million respectively).
+Originally founded in 2011, Wise has grown quite a lot as its revenue grew from $422 million to $586 million in its most recent financial year (from £303 million to £421 million, respectively).
 It represents $57 million (£41 million) in profit before tax — the company says it has been profitable since 2017.

 Overall, Wise has 10 million customers who process around $7 billion (£5 billion) in cross-border transactions every month.
 More recently, the company diversified its revenue by adding new products.